dim4ik787/ang-fitness/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+Here I tried tailwind in conjunction with angular.
+Result:
+You can refuse to use the preprocessor, because tailwind has everything out of the box and reduce the build time of the project
+Cons: The html becomes quite large and hard to read.
+However, you can move lines that are too long to a separate file.
+Also some tailwind selectors don't work on angular host elements.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.